IvanKaziev/first-repository/README.md

 *Rules*
  - You can only make a mistake 20 times.
+ - You can only enter Russian single letter or the whole letter at once.
  - If you enter a russian letter that isn't present in the hidden word, then the number of attempts decreases
  - You can ask the program to help you by entering /help.
 This command will give information about other commands that can help you.
  - You can't enter empty lines.
 Otherwise, the program will react accordingly.